 In the Preakness, the smart money goes on the best horses in the field because it’s the shortest race of the Triple Crown at 1 3/16 miles, which leaves less time for things to go wrong.

 You need to start looking elsewhere if you are wanting to bet a horse that you think is going to lead wire-to-wire.
-From 1960 to 2017, there were just five horses that wired the field.
+From 1960 to 2017, there have been just five horses that wired the field.

 In fact, Oxbow (2013) became the first horse to go wire-to-wire to win the Preakness Stakes since Aloma’s Ruler in 1982.
-This is a long enough race at 1 3/16 miles that it still favors a good closer over a speed horse.
+This is a long enough race at 1 3/16 miles that it still favors a good closer over a horse with speed out of the gate.

-From 1986 to 2017, there have only been four out of 32 horses that went on to win the Preakness Stakes despite not racing in the Kentucky Derby.
+From 1986 to 2018, there have only been 4 out of 33 horses that went on to win the Preakness Stakes despite not racing in the Kentucky Derby.
 Also, one of those three was Rachel Alexandra in 2009, and she ran in the Kentucky Oaks the day before the Derby.

 Red Bullet (2000), Bernardini (2006) and Cloud Computing (2017) were the other three.
 The best argument for why this is the case is the fact that the top owners and trainers in the country want to win the Kentucky Derby more than any other race.
 Therefore, they enter their best horses in the Run for the Roses.